 +), colon (

-The Time Setup and DNS Setup settings are optional at this stage, and can be set up later by a System Administrator.
+Time Setup and DNS Setup settings are optional at this stage and can be set up later by a user with the System Administrator role using the Oracle Key Vault management console.
+(These are available by selecting the System tab, and then Settings.)

 For example, to log in to a server whose IP address is 192.0.2.254, enter: